Blog article

 New threats in 2026:

-- Romance & Pig Butchering: Long-term cons that mix romance with investment advice.
+- Romance and Pig Butchering: Long-term cons that mix romance with crypto investment advice.
+Federal authorities seized $61 million in USDT from these operations in early 2026.

-- Loader/Recovery Scams: Scammers claiming they can hack the blockchain to recover your stolen funds for a fee.
+- Recovery Scams: Scammers claiming they can hack the blockchain to recover your stolen funds for a fee.
+This is always a second scam.

 How to Protect Yourself

 The best defense is using only reputable, regulated platforms.
-Avoid obscure apps promoted in WhatsApp groups.
+Avoid obscure apps promoted in WhatsApp groups or Telegram channels.

-For US investors, we recommend sticking to major, compliant exchanges that adhere to US banking laws and Know Your Customer (KYC) regulations:
+For US investors, we recommend sticking to major, compliant exchanges that adhere to US banking laws and Know Your Customer (KYC) regulations.
+You can compare the top crypto exchanges side by side on Financer to find a trusted platform:

 Your result